techlozenge/student-frontend-angular-final/README.md

 # _________________________________________________________________
 # Description

-This project administers a relatively straightforward database for educators.
-It can be used as a very detailed template for an Angular 5 based web frontend which can be modified to accomodate user needs.
+This project administers a relatively straightforward remote database.
+It can be used as a highly detailed template for an Angular 5 based web frontend which can be modified to accomodate user need.

 API calls are made to specific end-points to perform CRUD activities on a backend database.
-The API calls are made via HTTP web requests to Sails which manages the CRUD operations (currently I'm running a Sails backend on my local server to simulate actual web API calls).
+The API calls are made via HTTP web requests to Sails which manages the CRUD operations (currently I'm running a Sails backend for a MySQL database on my local server to simulate actual web API calls).

 Note: This project assumes a working familiarity with Angular and its associated languages and technologies.